Highlands Virtual Academy

 How do you monitor cyber attendance?

-Attendance is monitored through our cyber service platform, Edgenuity.
+Attendance is monitored through our cyber service platforms.
 We are able to calculate the exact amount of engaged time as well as a student’s idle time.
-Based on the students’ progress report and data provided from Edgenuity, the school district may recommend that your child work on their courses at Highlands High School either during the school day and/or during after-school tutoring time to help them be successful online learners.
+Based on the students’ progress report and data provided from these platforms, in a typical year, the school district may recommend that your child work on their courses at the school either during the school day and/or during after-school tutoring time to help them be successful online learners.

 How will my child receive cyber credit for physical education?